Last Updated April 2022

 Why choose Victorian Cosmetic Institute as your provider of micropen micro-needling treatments?

-The practitioners at Victorian Cosmetic Institute will carefully assess the condition of your skin and your suitability for the procedure.
+The practitioners at the Victorian Cosmetic Institute are skilled at providing microneedling to patients in Melbourne.
+We will carefully assess the condition of your skin and your suitability for the procedure.
 We take ample time to prepare your skin for the procedure to make it as comfortable as possible.

 The first step is simply contacting us for your initial skin needling consultation, where we will discuss with you a realistic and achievable outcome, and let you know what to expect from your treatment.